Themes

 Help-screen color themes for Click Extra.

-The built-in themes (dark, dracula, light, monokai, nord, solarized_dark) live in the package data file click_extra/themes.toml and are loaded at module import time via HelpExtraTheme.from_dict().
-Adding a new built-in theme is a one-file edit in that TOML file — no Python needed.
+The built-in themes (dark, dracula, light, manpage, monokai, nord, solarized_dark) live in the package data file click_extra/themes.toml and are loaded at module import time via HelpTheme.from_dict(). manpage is a colorless theme that shadows man-pages(7) typography (bold literals, italic replaceable); the others apply that same bold/italic split on top of their color palettes.
+Adding a new built-in theme is a one-file edit in that TOML file: no Python needed.
 The same TOML schema is used for user-defined themes loaded from configuration: see Themes for the user guide.

 Note